muratk3n/thirdwave/en/README.md

 ---

-There are f--ing ditches dug in Novhorodske, Ukraine, like WWII style, saw it on Oz ABC
+There are bleeping *ditches* dug in Novhorodske, Ukraine, like WWII style, saw it on Oz ABC

 ---